Who was Jessica Aber? Ex-US attorney investigated violent criminals and more

 Who was Jessica Aber?

-Aber spent most of her life in Virginia and obtained her bachelor's from the University of Richmond and her J.D. from the William and Mary Law School.
+Aber spent most of her life in Virginia and obtained her bachelor's from the University of Richmond and her law degree from the William & Mary Law School.

 She began her career in the Eastern District of Virginia in 2009, serving as an assistant U.S. attorney before becoming counsel to the assistant attorney general for the criminal division in 2015.
 One year later, she became deputy chief of the criminal division for the district court.